What Personal Responsibility Is And What it Means For You

 Making mistakes and failing

-“Success is walking from failure to failure with enthusiasm.”
+“Success is walking from failure to failure without loss of enthusiasm.”

 – Winston Churchill